za3k/qr-backup/docs/FAQ.md

 If you adjust your page dimensions to be smaller, and it works... but the QR codes are suddenly misaligned from your failing print by a small amount, you've hit a printing bug with full-size pages.
 You need to upgrade Ghostscript to 9.50 or later.

-I believe there is a remaining [issue](https://github.com/OpenPrinting/cups-filters/issues/373) in the new version, unfortunately.

 ## When I print the backup, the last page is rotated
 Pass CUPS the option 'nopdfAutoRotate'.